LukaHietala/lewis-bot/README.md

 Then create a link in OAuth2 section and make sure that `bot` and `application.commands` are checked, otherwise the bot won't work correctly.
 (Make sure that the bot has the `ADMINISTRATOR` permission)

+Thing that you need to know before contributing:

+-   Typescript
+-   Node.js
+-   Discord JS

+Not required, but good to know:

+-   REST API
+-   Mongoose

 ## Installation

 The official bot for Lewis Menelaws (TectTok).